• Home

 STEP 2: Pour that remaining cup of soda into a blender or food processor and add 3 cups of ketchup, one cup of brown sugar, 6 tablespoons of chili powder, 4 tablespoons of ground black pepper, 2 tablespoons dry mustard, and 1 tablespoon of cinnamon.
 (Whew!)
 Blend until smooth.

-STEP 3: Put the ribs in a roasting pan that has been coated with cooking spray, brush liberally with part of the sauce, cover the roasting pan with a lid or some foil and roast the ribs in a 225 F oven for about 2 1/2 hours or until very tender.
+STEP 4: Cover the roasting pan with a lid or some foil and roast the ribs in a 225 F oven for about 2 1/2 hours or until very tender.
+A paring knife should go in easily.
+You can check them for done-ness with a thermometer – they should be about 200 degrees.

-STEP 5: Stand back while the dinner crowd goes crazy for your ribs!
+STEP 7: Stand back while the dinner crowd goes crazy for your ribs!
+See that smile?
+It happens every single time you cook up these ribs!

 Can I make these ribs ahead of time?